{{ summaryHeading }}

 Completed-work average

-The earned percentage points already banked toward the whole 100% course.
+The course percentage points already earned out of the full 100% course.

 Grade band